wormier-docs/wormier-docs.github.io/README.md

 * * *
 ### Compiling wormier flasher from scratch (Advanced Users)
-If for some reason you want to compile the flasher from scratch, run these commands in the cloned womier.
+If for some reason you want to compile the flasher from scratch, run these commands in the cloned womier directory.

 ```
 git clone https://github.com/xyzz/womier-flasher.git